taborlab/Iris/README.md

   This file represents a complete image of the exact Iris session (including all inputs) used to generate the LPF file.
 This file can be used to reload an Iris session at a later date.
 Its primary function is to enable modification of a previous light program for future experiments and as a record for exactly what the corresponding LPF encodes.
 Note that the randomization matrix is also stored in this file.

 #### IMPORTANT
-It is crucial that these files not get separated from each other. **Without an LPI file, it is impossible (using Iris) to determine what program a particular LPF file encodes, and the hardware does not allow this file to be renamed!** That said, it is possible to parse LPF files using scripts (similar to the standalone Python LPF generator.)
+It is crucial that these files not get separated from each other. **Without a corresponding LPI file, it is impossible (using Iris) to determine what program a particular LPF file encodes, and the hardware does not allow this file to be renamed!** That said, it is possible to parse LPF files using scripts (see the standalone Python code).
 Instead, however, we recommend simply keeping these files together and loading up an LPI file to reload exactly the Iris session that produced the corresponding LPF.

 Furthermore, loss of the randomization matrix will make the data impossible to analyze. **There is no way to extract the randomization matrix from the LPF program, though it can be recovered (re-downloaded) from the Iris session savefile.**